 Leveraging Datastax Graph and Blazegraph allows Accenture Labs to greatly accelerate query and analysis performance compared to traditional security tools like SIEM.
 Josh, Michael, and Keith share the challenges of fitting cybersecurity data into each of the graph structures, as well as the ways they exploited the connectedness of events to discover new threats that would have been missed in traditional SIEM tools.
 In addition, they explain how they use GPUs to accelerate graph analysis by using Blazegraph DASL.
 Josh, Michael, and Keith end by demonstrating how to efficiently and effectively stream data into these graph databases using best-in-breed technologies such as Apache Kafka, Spark, and Flink and touch on why Kudu is becoming an integral part of Accenture’s technology stack.
 Utilizing these technologies, clients have supercharged their security analysts’ cyber-hunting abilities and are uncovering threats faster.

-Joshua Patterson is the director of applied solutions engineering at NVIDIA.
+Joshua Patterson is the Director of AI Infrastructure at NVIDIA, leading development of RAPIDS.
 Previously, Josh worked with leading experts across the public and private sectors and academia to build a next-generation cyberdefense platform.
 He was also a White House Presidential Innovation Fellow.
 His current passions are graph analytics, machine learning, and GPU data acceleration.
 Josh also loves storytelling with data and creating interactive data visualizations.
 He holds a BA in economics from the University of North Carolina at Chapel Hill and an MA in economics from the University of South Carolina’s Moore School of Business.

 Keith Kraus is a Washington, DC-based senior engineer on the AI infrastructure team at NVIDIA, where he builds GPU-accelerated solutions around data engineering, analytics, and visualization.
 Previously, Keith did extensive data engineering, systems engineering, and data visualization work in the cybersecurity domain, focused on building a GPU-accelerated big data solution for advanced threat detection and cyberthreat-hunting capabilities.
 Keith holds a BEng in computer engineering and an MEng in networked information systems from Stevens Institute of Technology.